Marvelius-Putra/ToDoListService/README.md

 # ToDoListService
-This API is used to make the frontend for this page
+This API is used to make the frontend of this page
 ![image](https://github.com/user-attachments/assets/215d002d-faa3-44e8-9e58-12dad95f6fd7)

-## The API Consist of
+## The API consists of
 1. **API for Login**
 2. **API for New User Registration**
 3. **API to Create Checklist** (based on example image 2, which shows colored boxes)